-01Who Have You Worked With/Who Are You Working With?
+01Who Have You Worked With?

 The answer to this question will net you lots of valuable information.
 A manager's past clients are usually indicative of the genre of music they know the best.
 If their past clients have all been country musicians, and you're an indie rock band, this might be a red flag.
 Even if this potential manager is well-connected, most of their connections might be in a genre of music that doesn't match yours.
 Plus, when you know who a manager has worked with in the past, you can evaluate that musician's career trajectory.